Biography

 Our Animal's Story

-Our two black bears have different stories.
-Chief, born January 2014, was found begging for food in Oregon as a yearling.
+Our black bear, Chief, born January 2014, was found begging for food in Oregon as a yearling.
 He was likely a pet that was returned to the wild.
 Malnourished & small, he was taken to a wildlife rehabilitator, and then sent to us in June 2015.
 After given a nutritious diet and great animal care, he's now very healthy.
-Murphy was born January 2015.
-He was hand fed by a Montana family, very comfortable around humans, and couldn't safely live in the wild.
-He arrived in March 2016.
-Although he is a black bear, Murphy's fur is a light reddish brown - this color phase is known as cinnamon.